tanvirr007/CustomROM_build_guide_aosp/README.md

 lunch lmodroid_spes-eng
 ```

-<b> Important Notes: </b> <br>
+`Important Notes:` <br>
-<b>user:</b> User builds are the final product that is released to the public.
+`user:` User builds are the final product that is released to the public.
 They are optimized for performance and security, and most debugging features are disabled.

-<b>userdebug:</b> This build is similar to the user build, but it has some additional features enabled that are useful for debugging and beta testing.
+`userdebug:` This build is similar to the user build, but it has some additional features enabled that are useful for debugging and beta testing.
 For example, the userdebug build allows you to connect a debugger to any process, and it enables more detailed logging.

-<b>eng (engineering):</b> This build is designed for engineers who are developing and testing the ROM.
+`eng (engineering):` This build is designed for engineers who are developing and testing the ROM.
 It has all of the features of the userdebug build, plus some additional features that are useful for development, such as root access.
 But it's not optimized for performance or security.
 Not recommended for regular users.

 ## Start compilation ##

 ```bash
 mka bacon -j$(nproc --all)
 ```

-The first command is recommended, but if it's not effective for you, you can try one of these commands below: 👇
+The first `command` is recommended, but if it's not effective for you, you can try one of these commands below: 👇

 ```bash
 mka bacon